What Is an API Gateway and How Does It Work?

 As time passes, the number of APIs and clients typically increases.
 Requirements become more complex, and APIs may need to be exposed to external partners over the public internet.

-At this stage, operating APIs becomes more difficult.
-Security, monitoring, and access control must be implemented for each backend individually.
+Operating APIs now becomes more challenging.
+Security, monitoring, and access control must be implemented in each backend service.
 These services often run on different platforms and use different mechanisms for authentication and logging.
-This leads to duplicated effort, inconsistent security policies, and increased operational overhead.
+This leads to duplicated effort, inconsistent security policies, and higher operational overhead.

-This is the point where an API gateway becomes useful.
+At this point, an API gateway becomes valuable.
 It introduces a central layer that handles cross-cutting concerns such as security, traffic control, and monitoring.

 Instead of implementing these concerns in every service, the API gateway manages them in one place.
-This simplifies backend services and ensures consistent behavior across all APIs.
+This simplifies backend services and enforces consistent behavior across all APIs.

 How an API Gateway Works